shaunlatip/Pokemon-Ranch/README.md

 This is an application to help users select a team of pokemon from a list of curated cute pokemon, allowing users to browse pokemon through their in-game type (e.g. Fire, Electric), their ability to evolve, their relative strengths as shown through base stats, and pokedex number.

 ### Usability Principles Considered
 The page is comprised of the main gallery where all pokemon that pass the current set of filters are shown.
 The gallery displays each pokemon in their own individual card, and the layout of each card has been designed to prioritize and hierarchize the most important and relevant information for each pokemon.
+A sidebar exists on the left that contains the options menu and an aggregator for the current pokemon team.
 The options are shown on the left and allow the user to easily locate all the options needed to filter and look through different pokemon.
 Interactable elements, such as the buttons, are labeled and colored differently compared to their background to emphasize their ability to be clicked or used by the user.

 ### Organization of Components
 App.js contains the main gallery and logic for the program.
-App.js returns one instance of Options.js which holds the options section to the left of the page.
+App.js returns one instance of TeamAggregator.js which shows information aggregated from the pokemon currently selected in the team, and one instance of Options.js which holds the options section to the left of the page.
 For the main gallery, App.js iterates through the list of current pokemon and returns a unique PokemonItem.js component for each pokemon being shown, with the corresponding pokemon state being passed in.

 ### How Data is Passed Down Through Components
-Data is passed down from App.js to the PokemonItem and Options components through several different props.
+Data is passed down from App.js to the PokemonItem, TeamAggregator, and Options components through several different props.

+For TeamAggregator.js, the following data is passed in:
+ - team: state list variable for what pokemon are currently selected in user's team.
+ - teamStats: state variable of total base stats of all pokemon selected in team at level 50.

 For Options.js, the following data is passed in:
  - sorting: state variable for how pokemon are currently sorted